-The Cuban archipelago is not just wonderful beaches with turquoise waters.
-Cuba is full of incredible natural landscapes in which its endemic flora and fauna stand out; impressive cave and mountain systems; rivers, cenotes, beaches, lagoons and crystalline and refreshing waterfalls.
-If you are a lover of adventure and nature, and you want experiences to live the real Cuba, from our Agency of customized trips, CubaUnique we offer you the best options to prepare your travel route to Cuba, as in this case: nature activities in Cuba.
+The Cuban archipelago is not only wonderful beaches with turquoise waters.
+Cuba is full of incredible natural landscapes in which its endemic flora and fauna stand out; impressive cave and mountain systems; rivers, cenotes, beaches, lagoons and crystal clear and refreshing waterfalls.
+If you are a lover of adventure and nature, and you want experiences to get to know the authentic Cuba, from our Agency of customized trips, CubaUnique we offer you the best options to prepare your travel route to Cuba, as in this case: nature activities in Cuba.

-Whether if your planning to travel to Cuba with your group of friends, or if you want to travel with your classmates, with your family, or in a romantic couple trip, or even honeymoon in Cuba we will design your routes in Cuba tailored to your needs and expectations, so that you have the most unforgettable experiences !!In our blog we have already suggested five Unique spots to enjoy nature in Cuba., but this time we share 5 unique adventure excursions for you to explore and discover the incredible nature spots of the western Cuba.
+Whether if your planning to travel to Cuba with your group of friends, or if you want to travel with your classmates, with your family, or in a romantic trip with your partner, or even honeymoon in Cuba We will design your tours around Cuba according to your needs and expectations, so that you have the most unforgettable experiences!!Already in our blog we had proposed five Unique spots to enjoy nature in Cuba., but this time we share you 5 unique adventure excursions so that you can explore and feel the incredible nature of western Cuba to the fullest:

 1 Finca Tungasuk: agriculture, nature and haute cuisine